kubernetes/enhancements/keps/sig-network/4444-service-routing-preference/README.md

 ### Topology Aware Routing and InternalTrafficPolicy

-TopologyAwareRouting together with InternalTrafficPolicy were meant to be the successors of `topologyKeys` and allow implementations to be more flexible.
+Topology aware routing together with `internalTrafficPolicy` were meant to be the successors of `topologyKeys` and allow implementations to be more flexible.

 * TopologyAwareRouting:
-  * Exposes the annotation service.kubernetes.io/topology-mode.
+  * Responds the annotation service.kubernetes.io/topology-mode.
 When this annotation is set to Auto, an implementation specific heuristic is used to route the traffic.
   * **Goal:** The aim with Auto was to allow implementations to be as smart as